 - To do this, visit the U.S. Department of State's Website and enter your destination(s) in the "Refine by Country" search bar.

 - If there are any warnings and/or watches, go to Step 3, if not skip ahead to Step 4.

-- Contact Study Abroad at email@example.com to discuss your plans.
-Student travel to a destination under current US Department of State Travel Warning or Alert may not be advised or approved.
-If your travel is approved, you will be asked to complete a Travel Warning Waiver available from Study Abroad.
+- Contact Study Abroad at firstname.lastname@example.org to request a travel approval form.
+Student travel to a destination under current US Department of State Travel Warning or Alert is generally not advised nor approved.
+If, however, after you've submitted the required documentation and your travel is approved, you will be asked to complete a Travel Warning Waiver available from Study Abroad.

 - Review the Health Insurance Information and familiarize yourself with it.

 - Submit the following items either physically to Study Abroad (1111 UCC, Attn: Health and Safety Officer), or digitally to email@example.com:

 - A clear copy of the information/picture page of your passport

 Here are RECOMMENDED items you can do prior to your travel: